Wound Cylinder Brush

 How does winding density affect cleaning or polishing performance?

-High density gives strong contact pressure and better removal of stick residues or rust.
+High density gives strong contact pressure and better removal of sticky residues or rust.
 Low density gives a very gentle action; this should be used for wood polishing or other delicate surfaces.

 What industries use wound cylinder brushes most frequently?